WHAT DO I NEED TO DO BEFORE SUMMER ORIENTATION?

 This four-day course is an intensive (six hours per day) interactive review of the materials ordinarily found in a good high school chemistry course.
 The intent is to prepare students for a successful start in general chemistry at ONU.

-The Chemistry Refresher will be held July 26-30 and August 9-13.
-More information available soon.
+The Chemistry Refresher will be held July 25-30 and August 1-5.
+Additional information is available here.